chicago-justice-project/article-tagging/CONTRIBUTING.md

 Fork this repo, download it, and navigate to it.
 If you're going to be developing it doesn't necessarily make sense to install as a package, but you'll still need to install the dependencies.
 Head over to the [README](README.md) for instructions on installing the required dependencies.

+# Getting Started

-Done?
-Great, welcome back.
+Welcome back.

 A good place to start is the [notebooks](./lib/notebooks).
 Reading through these should help you get up to speed, and running them is a pretty good test to make sure everything is installed correctly.
 You will need the data to run the notebooks.
 There is no current cloud-based data sharing solution being used.
-Instead, it is contained on a USB drive, come to the Chi Hack Night meeting to get it!
+Instead, it is contained on a [USB drive](https://en.wikipedia.org/wiki/Sneakernet), come to the Chi Hack Night meeting to get it!
 If this will be a problem for you but you are still interested, contact one of the maintainers.

 # What can I do?